juntaoy/dali-full-anaphora/README.md

       * Both CoNLL scorer and the CRAC are included in this repository and is ready to use with our code.
 Please note we slightly modified the CRAC scorer to interact with our code, the original scorer can be found [here](https://github.com/ns-moosavi/coval)
 * Then you need to run the `extract_bert_features.sh` to compute the BERT embeddings for the test set.
 * Then use `python evaluate.py config_name` to start your evaluation.

+## The extended LEA scorer
+* To use the extended LEA scorer for evaluation both single- and split-antecedents you will need export the system output in the same json format mentioned above and using `python lea_naacl2021.py key_json_file sys_json_file split_antecedent_importance (optional)` to get the scores.

 ## To train your own model
 * To train your own model you need first create the character vocabulary by using `python get_char_vocab.py train.jsonlines dev.jsonlines`